Canon 80D vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 80D and the K-3 II are recent models that feature in their makers' current product line-up.
 The K-3 II replaced the earlier Pentax K-3, while the 80D followed on from the Canon 70D.

 Review summary: Canon 80D vs Pentax K-3 II

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Pentax K-3 II?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).